cribisi/cribisi.github.io/README.md

 -This repository is not very organized, it basically just has all our source code files for the website.
--To run the website go to  https://hound-dogs.herokuapp.com/FrontPage.html -To find our test cases for some of our files, look for a commit comment labled for unit testing -The tests for these files can be run with php unit using instructions in the milestone 5 pdf
+-To run the website go to  https://hound-dogs.herokuapp.com/FrontPage.html -To find our test cases for some of our files, look for a commit comment labled for unit testing -The tests for these files can be run with php unit using instructions in the TESTING.md File found in the Group 13 Repository